Post • #elixir

 end

-It's about resisting the urge to use the same pattern everywhere just because it worked well in one place.
+The lesson isn’t about pipes or with or cond specifically.
+It’s about resisting the urge to use the same pattern everywhere just because it worked once.

 - Pipes for pure data transformations

-A lot of our background jobs use this approach:
+Most of our Oban jobs use this approach:

 def perform(%Oban.Job{args: %{org_id: org_id, user_id: user_id, resource_id: resource_id}}) do